 Here’s What You Should Know About Halal Meat

 Halal is an Arabic word that means “permissible.”
 In terms of food, it means food that is permissible according to Islamic law.
-Foods that are not permitted are called “Haram.”
+In fact, it is the only type of meat observant Muslims are permitted to eat.
+Halal designation for meat is an important concept and belief associated with food for this religious community, and foods that are not permitted are called haram.

-For a meat to be certified “halal,” it cannot be a forbidden cut (such as meat from hindquarters) or animal (such as pork).
-Beef, lamb, chicken, fish, venison, and game birds can all be halal.
-The only prohibited animals are pigs and reptiles.
+For a meat to be certified halal it cannot be a forbidden cut (such as meat from hindquarters) or animal (such as pork) and it must be slaughtered in a specific way.
+Many Muslims can shop with ease at a local halal market, where all of the products are designated halal.

 The slaughter of a halal animal is called “zabihah” and there are certain guidelines to follow: